TargetProcess/taucharts-docs/plugins/tooltip.md

 }
 ```

-### formatters
+#### formatters

-By default the plugin displays all properties from the data row.
+By default the plugin formats displayed properties according to chart guide or leave them them as is.

-The *fields* property allows to specify which properties from a row to show on a tooltip.
+The *formatters* property allows to rename displayed property name and specify formatter for property value.

 ```javascript
 {